norton-archive/erlang-starter-kit/README.md

 3. Move the directory containing this file to "~/.erlang.d".
 (If you already have a directory at ~/.erlang.d move it out of the way and put this there instead.)
-4. Download (i.e. make -C ~/.erlang.d download) the Starter Kit's Dependencies.
+4. Download (i.e. make -C ~/.erlang.d deps) the Starter Kit's Dependencies.
 5. Build (i.e. make -C ~/.erlang.d) the Starter Kit.
 6. Make (i.e. ln -s ~/.erlang.d/init.erl ~/.erlang) a symbolic link to